niknovikov19/param-gui-matlab/README.md

 ```

 The changes you should make are minimal:
-* Provide the function header
+* Provide the appropriate function header
-* Replace the parameter declaration by '''unpack_params(params)'''
+* Replace the parameter declaration by *unpack_params(params)*

 The function that wraps your code will be called from the GUI (see the next step).
-Parameter values will be passed via the argument params.
+Parameter values will be passed via the argument *params*.
-The call of '''unpack_params(params)''' will create parameter variables (with the appropriate names and values) in the local context, as they were in the original code.
+The call of *unpack_params(params)* will create parameter variables (with the appropriate names and values) in the local context, as they were in the original code.

 **NOTE: The mechanism used in unpack_params() is incompatible with nested functions.
-So you should either avoid nested functions within GUI_test_proc() or unpack the parameters manually inside the body of GUI_test_proc()**
+So you should either avoid nested functions within *GUI_test_proc()* or unpack the parameters manually inside the body of *GUI_test_proc()* **

 ### 2. Create the function or script that will open the GUI window